A picture is worth a thousand words. Here are just a few.

 The Lucky Sweatshirt

-Here’s a pro-level tip from the Seersucker and Saddles playbook: if life is being a jerk, throw on your favorite sweatshirt, hit the town with the girls, and take that bathroom selfie.
+Here’s a pro-level tip from the Seersucker and Saddles playbook: if life is being a jerk, throw on your favorite sweatshirt and hit the town with the girls.

 This is exactly what happened for Beth Chappo.

 “I was in a VERY difficult season of life and looking for NOTHING,” Beth wrote of the night the universe introduced her to her future husband.
 She was wearing this sweatshirt.